Jump to content

 Criminal law provision prohibits publication of documents in ongoing court proceedings - and thus jeopardises freedom of the press

 We oppose the criminal law provision § 353d and support Arne Semsrott, the editor-in-chief of FragDenStaat, in criminal proceedings brought against him for the prohibited reporting on court proceedings.
+The trial took place on October 16 and 18 2024 at the Berlin I Regional Court.

 On 22 August 2023, the editor-in-chief of the information and research platform FragDenStaat, Arne Semsrott, reported on investigative measures against the Last Generation and a journalist from the independent radio station Radio Dreyeckland and, in the course of this, published several relevant court decisions with parts blacked out.
 A few weeks later, Semsrott learnt that the Berlin public prosecutor's office had opened preliminary proceedings against him.
 The accusation: violation of the criminal provision § 353d No. 3 StGB.
 Semsrott deliberately took this risk, as he also wrote in the articles.
 The journalist points out that the criminal provision urgently needs to be reformed or interpreted by the courts in accordance with the constitution and in line with European human rights.
 The publication of the documents was supposed to initiate this.